Kapila

+Kapila (कपिल) (7th-6th-century BCE), also referred to as Cakradhanus, is a Vedic sage in Hindu tradition, regarded the founder of the Samkhya school of Hindu philosophy.

+His influence on Buddha and Buddhism has long been the subject of scholarly studies.
+There have been accusations by orthodox Buddhists that Sarvastivadins are heavily influenced by Samkhya school of philosophy.

-According to the Brahmanda Purana, Kapila is described to be an incarnation of Vishnu: "Bhagavān Nārāyaṇa will protect us all.
+According to the Brahmanda Purana, Kapila is described as an incarnation of Vishnu: "Bhagavān Nārāyaṇa will protect us all.
 The Lord of the universe has now been born in the world as Kapilācārya."

 Many historic personalities in Hinduism and Jainism, mythical figures, pilgrimage sites in Indian religion, as well as an ancient variety of cow, are named after Kapila, or share his name.

 Biography

 The name Kapila appears in many texts, and it is likely that these names refer to different people.
 The most famous reference is to the sage Kapila with his student Āsuri, who in the Indian tradition, are considered as the first masters of Samkhya school of Hindu philosophy.
 While he pre-dates Buddha, it is unclear which century he lived in, with some suggesting 6th-century BCE.
 Others place him in the 7th century BCE.
 This places him in the late Vedic period (1500 BCE to 500 BCE), and he has been called a Vedic sage.

 Kapila is credited with authoring an influential sutra, called Samkhya-sutra (also called Kapila-sutra), which aphoristically presents the dualistic philosophy of Samkhya.
 These sutras were explained in another well studied text of Hinduism called the Samkhyakarika.
 Beyond his Samkhya philosophy, he appears in many dialogues of Hindu texts, such as in explaining and defending the principle of ahimsa (non-violence) in the Mahabharata.